Guava Tree: Nutritious Tropical Fruit At Home

 The common guava, sometimes called the yellow guava, may require a search to find in the market.
 But why go out and search for it when you can grow it yourself?
 This evergreen tree is surprisingly easy to grow and will produce ample amounts of sweet, luscious fruit.

-Good Products For Growing Guavas:
+Good Products At Amazon For Growing Guavas:

 - Monterey BT Biological Insecticide